nyagamunene/supermq-docs/docs/messaging.md

 ### Without TLS

-Comment out all of the above mentioned environment variables to disable TLS certificates.
-Here is an example of how you would publish:
+Here is an example of a Go program connecting to Magistrala server and sending messages over MQTT without TLS using paho mqtt library:

 ```go
 package main